billsioros/MPIsuite/README.md

 done
 ```

-We can compile the executable with different numbers of trapezoids and schedule it with different number of processes in a single command as follows
+We can compile the source file with different numbers of trapezoids defined and schedule it with different numbers of processes in a single command as follows

     echo -e "y\nn\ny\nn\ny\nn\ny\nn\ny\nn\n" | ./profile.sh ./mpi_trap.c ./description.sh